A British cruiser 2000 miles up the Amazon:

 (photograph by Pontanegra via Wikipedia)

-In the Putomayo of north-eastern Peru Casement found that indigenous tribes were begin forced into unpaid labour – essentially slavery – to collect the forest rubber.
+In the Putomayo area of north-eastern Peru Casement found that indigenous tribes were begin forced into unpaid labour – essentially slavery – to collect the forest rubber.
 Abuse of these innocent people included starvation-level feeding, physical abuse, rape of women and girls, branding and casual murder.
 The chief offender was the Peruvian Amazon Company (PAC), which had been registered in Britain in 1908 and had a British board of directors and numerous stockholders.
 Casement’s report aroused public outrage in Britain but what in the end brought a complete end to the abuses was the arrival of cheaper, plantation-grown rubber from Malaya that made wild-rubber collection economically unattractive.
-(Casement’s career was to end in hanging in 1916 as an Irish Republican working closely with Imperial Germany).
+(Casement was to be knighted for the exposure of these abuses, and of similar atrocities in the Congo.
+His career was to end in hanging in 1916 as an Irish Republican working closely with Imperial Germany).